vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/compact.md

 RocksDB runs the compact operation in the background in real time.
 The compact operation produces a lot of write operations on the disk.
 To avoid read latency caused by these write operations, use the rate limiter to limit the maximum write speed.

-Modify the following rate limiter parameters in the configuration file (the default directory is `/usr/local/nebula/etc`) of the storage service:
+Modify the following rate limiter parameters in the configuration file `nebula-storaged.conf` (the default directory is `/usr/local/nebula/etc`) of the storage service:

 - num_compaction_threads: Total number of compact threads.
 When set to 0, there is no threshold.
 - rate_limit: Write limit.
 The unit is MB per second.
 When set to 0, there is no threshold.